stefarusso/conductivity/README.md

 \end{align}
 ```

-The trajectory is extracted and stored in 4 array:
+The trajectory is extracted and stored in a 3D array with dimensione [F,N,3]:
 - x [F,N]
 - y [F,N]
 - z [F,N]
-- q [1,N] (the order of molecules don't change in the trajectory)
+- res_name [1,N] (the order of molecules don't change in the trajectory)

 F = number of frames